Advanced female fertility testing provides answers

 - Mission Regional Imaging (Mission Viejo)

-Because many women experience cramping, we recommend that you take Advil, Motrin or Aleve one hour before the test and have someone ready to drive you home, if needed.
+Many women experience cramping.
+As such, we recommend that you take Advil, Motrin or Aleve one hour before the test.

 Diagnostic laparoscopy and hysteroscopy.
 These outpatient, minimally invasive surgical procedures can find and treat endometriosis, pelvic adhesions or scar tissue, fibroids, polyps, and congenital abnormalities of the uterus, fallopian tubes and ovaries.
 Typically, these procedures involve three half-inch or smaller incisions, five hours at an outpatient surgical facility, and one to two days of recovery time.
 These procedures are scheduled for the first half of your menstrual cycle.